adaptive-democracy/hopeful-path/talks/talk.democracy.md

 ---

-why quadratic?
+## why square root?

-the reasoning presented in the paper has to do with "linear cost curves"
+paper has to do with "linear cost curves"

 ![](/linear-cost-curves.png)

 ---

-I think this explanation is easier to understand (even if it isn't perfectly accurate)
+## think of a tug-of-war

-imagine there's a town where they've already used voting weights to decide the status quo assume this town has already settled into an equilibrium where everyone is satisfied enough with their allocation that they won't change it
+imagine there's a town where they've already used voting weights to decide the status quo

+assume this town has already settled into an equilibrium where everyone is satisfied enough with their allocation that they won't change it

 imagine this as a big tug of war where everyone is pulling on everyone else